AJChapman/acthpa-website/site/info/zulip.md

 Zulip combines the features of real-time chat, such as in WhatsApp and Telegram, with those of a web forum, such as Discourse or paraglidingforum.com.
 We are hoping that it will complement our Facebook group, rather than replace it.

-Please sign up and try Zulip out, but also keep posting in Facebook, which is still our primary communication platform.
+If you're a club member, then please sign up and try Zulip out, but also keep posting in Facebook, which is still our primary communication platform.
 After trial by the community for two months we will make a decision as to whether to continue with Zulip.
 So please give us your feedback, preferably in the [\# Zulip Meta] stream.